Zatorska/Bug_Project/README.md

 Bug Project will be a deep learning program which takes a picture of a caterpillar and tells what is the name of this species.

+In this Project I'll try to collect data using web scraping methods (in Python).

 I just started this project, please be patient :)